Bergen: Air

+Sea

+Bergen Port, operated by Bergen Port Authority, is the largest seaport in Norway.

 In 2011, the port saw 264 cruise calls with 350,248 visitors, In 2009, the port handled 56 million tonnes of cargo, making it the ninth-busiest cargo port in Europe.
 There are plans to move the port out of the city centre, but no location has been chosen.
 Fjord Line operates a cruiseferry service to Hirtshals, Denmark.
 Bergen is the southern terminus of Hurtigruten, the Coastal Express, which operates with daily services along the coast to Kirkenes.
 Passenger catamarans run from Bergen south to Leirvik and Sunnhordland, and north to Sognefjord and Nordfjord.